GerritCodeReview/gerrit-fe-dev-helper/README.md

 The extension comes with a set of [default rules](./data/rules.json), but you can change the rules by clicking the extension icon again.

-The extension supports six different type of rules:
+The extension supports different type of rules:

 1. block: block a certain request
 2. redirect: redirect a url to another url
 3. injectHtmlCode: inject a piece of html code to the page
-4. injectJsPlugin: inject a js plugin(url) to the site
-5. injectJsModule: inject a js module file to the site (type="module" will be added when load script)
-6. addReqHeader: to add arbitrary header when you send a request
+4. addReqHeader: to add arbitrary header when you send a request
-7. addRespHeader: to add arbitrary header when you receive a request
+5. addRespHeader: to add arbitrary header when you receive a request
-8. rRespHeader: to remove arbitrary header on any response
+6. rRespHeader: to remove arbitrary header on any response

-The option to inject any plugins (`injectJsPlugin`) is meant to help you develop your plugins for your Gerrit sites.
-As they are served from your local HTTP server, you do not need to deploy them on the target Gerrit server.

 #### How to use dev helper with js plugins

-For single-file js plugins, use `injectJsPlugin` rule or use `redirect` if it is an exising js plugin.

-For multi-file modularized js plugins (you have import / export in source code), you have two options:

-1. compile them and then treat it as single-file js plugin
-2. or if you want to load source code as it is

-- use `injectJsModule`, this will load the js with `type="module"`, and due to restriction of `type="module"`, Gerrit won't be able to recognize the plugin without a proper url set when calling `Gerrit.install`, so you also need to tweak your code to call `Gerrit.install(callback, undefined, 'http://localhost:8081/plugins_/checks/gr-checks/gr-checks.js')` to let Gerrit treat it as a legit plugin.

-Either way, you need to `block` the existing plugin if its already on the page.
+For existing plugins just `redirect` from the where the plugin is normally loaded from to `http://localhost:8081/plugins/my-plugin.js` and put your local plugin file into the `polygerrit-ui/app/plugins` folder.

+For new plugins you also have to use a `redirect` rule, because the Chrome extension is not allowed to inject JavaScript from arbitrary source by Content Security Policy.
+The easiest option is to pick the most simple or irrelevant plugin that your Gerrit server has, and redirect from that.

 ### Testing a new version